Former rebels, devout cheer as murdered archbishop beatified in El Salvador

 Cardinal Angelo Amato, sent by Pope Francis, officiated the ceremony that followed decades of debate over whether Romero had rejected Church doctrine by embracing radical, left-wing rebels.

-The bloodied shirt he died in was paraded through the crowd, thousands of whom had camped out since Friday.
-Many hoped Romero's beatification would inspire peace in El Salvador, which has been plagued by gang violence since the war ended in 1992.
+The bloodied shirt he died in was paraded through the crowd, of which thousands had camped out since Friday.
+Many hoped Romero would inspire peace in El Salvador, which has been plagued by gang violence since the end of the war in 1992.

 "I would take his hand and embrace him every Sunday after mass," said 87-year-old Virginia Sanchez, once a member of Romero's congregation.
 "Now we are happy, because he will pray for us and this violence we are living through."